 During the public comment period many individuals raised questions and concerns related to this change.
 Some questioned whether minute by minute tracking would be required; in other words, if a fellow spends three minutes on a phone call and then a few hours later spends two minutes on another call, will the fellow need to report that time.
 Others raised concerns related to the ability of programs and institutions to verify the accuracy of the information reported by fellows.
 The new requirements are not an attempt to micromanage this process.
 Fellows are to track the time they spend on clinical work from home and to report that time to the program.
 Decisions regarding whether to report infrequent phone calls of very short duration will be left to the individual fellow.
 Programs will need to factor in time fellows are spending on clinical work at home when schedules are developed to ensure that fellows are not working in excess of 80 hours per week, averaged over four weeks.
 There is no requirement that programs assume responsibility for documenting this time.
-Rather, the program's responsibility is ensuring that fellows are not working in excess of 80 hours per weeks.
+Rather, the program's responsibility is ensuring that fellows report their time from home and that schedules are structured to ensure that fellows are not working in excess of 80 hours per week, averaged over four weeks.

 VI.F.2.
-Mandatory Time Free of Clinical Work and Education VI.F.2.a) The program must design an effective program structure that is configured to provide fellows with educational opportunities, as well as reasonable opportunities for rest and personal well-being. ^(Core) VI.F.2.b) Fellows should have eight hours off between scheduled clinical work and education periods. ^(Detail) VI.F.2.b).(1) There may be circumstances when fellows choose to stay to care for their patients or return to the hospital with fewer than eight hours free of clinical experience and education.
-This must occur within the context of the 80-hour and the one-day-off-in-seven requirements. ^(Detail)
+Mandatory Time Free of Clinical Work and Education

+VI.F.2.a) The program must design an effective program structure that is configured to provide fellows with educational opportunities, as well as reasonable opportunities for rest and personal well-being.
+(Core)

+VI.F.2.b) Fellows should have eight hours off between scheduled clinical work and education periods.
+(Detail)

+VI.F.2.b).(1) There may be circumstances when fellows choose to stay to care for their patients or return to the hospital with fewer than eight hours free of clinical experience and education.
+This must occur within the context of the 80-hour and the one-day-off-in-seven requirements.
+(Detail)